-- (4) Leave to appear pro hac vice is granted or denied solely at the discretion of the presiding judge.
-Revocation of leave to appear pertains to the instant case only and does not automatically bar application in another case or membership in the Bar of the Court. - (5) Duties of Local Counsel.
+- (J) that the applicant has complied with Mont.
+R. Prof'l Conduct 8.5. - (4) Leave to appear pro hac vice is granted or denied solely at the discretion of the presiding judge.
+Revocation of leave to appear pertains to the instant case only and does not automatically bar application in another case or membership in the bar of the court. - (5) Duties of Local Counsel.
 Local counsel must participate actively in all phases of the case, including, but not limited to, attendance at depositions and court proceedings, preparation of briefs and discovery requests and responses, and all other activities to the extent necessary for local counsel to be prepared to go forward with the case at all times.
-Unless otherwise ordered, local counsel must sign all pleadings, motions and briefs.
-The Court, in extraordinary circumstances and on motion by local counsel, may suspend or modify local counsel's duties.
-If the Court alters local counsel's duties or waives this Rule neither of which will occur routinely all documents subsequently filed must be signed by counsel actively involved in the case.
+Unless otherwise ordered, local counsel must sign all pleadings, motions, and briefs.
+The court, in extraordinary circumstances and on motion by local counsel, may suspend or modify local counsel's duties.
+If the court alters local counsel's duties or waives this rule-neither of which will occur routinely-all documents subsequently filed must be signed by counsel actively involved in the case.